MicrosoftDocs/powerquery-docs/powerquery-docs/query-plan.md

   #"Kept bottom rows"
 ```
 3. Before hitting next, be sure to change the "servername" and "database" with the correct names for your own environment
-4. *(Optional)* If you are trying to connect to a server and database for an onpremises environment, be sure to configure a gateway for it.
+4. *(Optional)* If you are trying to connect to a server and database for an on-premises environment, be sure to configure a gateway for it.
 5. Provide the credentials to your data source by clicking the yellow ribbon.

 >[!NOTE]
 >For more information about the SQL Server connector, you can read the article on conecting to a [SQL Server database](connectors/sqlserver.md).

-After following these steps, your query will look exactly like the one shown in the screeenshot below:
+After following these steps, your query will look exactly like the one shown in the screenshot below:

 ![Sample query with step folding indicators enabled](media/query-plan/sample-query.png)